jtfrom9/ucb-cli/README.md

 #### Get the build information with the specific label

-When add **label** as second argument, you will get the build information with the label.
+When specify **label** as second argument, you will get the build information which are specified label added.

 Label can be appended to each build from UCB WebUI.

-Below is an example with the `main` target group and the `release/20230217-1.2.3-rc` label.
+Below example shows the different build information of `main` target group than the previous example.

 ```
 $ ucb-cli build main release/20230217-1.2.3-rc